 Once again, the Synology DiskStation DS918+ boot up nicely with the pair of the mix memory modules installed as shown by the System Information in Control Panel of the DiskStation Manager.

 With 12GB of memory, I’m only utilizing 16% of the total memory with 3-4 Docker applications running concurrently and the Synology DiskStation DS918+ is still running stably without any errors or warning after 8 days.
 Seems that the new 8GB memory module I’ve bought can work nicely with that from Synology!

 To sum up this post, to upgrade your Synology DiskStation DS918+, another option available besides using original Synology memory modules is to go for is the “Crucial 8GB Single DDR3/DDR3L 1866MT/s (PC3-14900) SODIMM 204-PIn Memory for Mac (CT8G3S186DM)”.
 There are options for single module (1x8GB) or dual module kits (2x8GB) if you want to go for 16GB setup.
-With this upgrade, I’m pretty sure that the Synology DS918+ will be able to consolidate quite a bit of hardware in your home office setup.
-I’m going to start monitoring the prices of memory module and hopefully get my second piece of 8GB soon.
+With this upgrade, I’m pretty sure that the Synology DiskStation DS918+ will be able to consolidate quite a bit of hardware in your home office setup.
+I’m going to start monitoring the prices of the memory module and hopefully get my second piece of 8GB soon.
 Have fun! 🙂